khabbib/orbitz/README.md

 # Test

-If you want to run each testfiles individually
+If you want to run each testfile individually

     1. Navigate to src/test/java
     2. Right click on file you want to test
     3. Select "Run" or "Run with Coverage" depending on your preference

-If you want to run all available tests automatically **(NOT IMPLEMENTED YET)**
+If you want to run all available tests

-    1. Navigate to src/test/java/TestAll
+    1. Navigate to src/test/java
-    2. Right-click on TestAll file
+    2. Right-click on folder named "java"
-    3. Select "Run" or "Run with Coverage" depending on your preference
+    3. Select "Run Tests in java" or "Run Tests in java with Coverage" depending on your preference

 # API Reference